goelpal/My_Portfolio/README.md

 * The projects he/she has been a part of, what is the project about and any code snippet or demo included.
 * How can a person contact the individual i.e. email, social media and mobile phone.
 * Feature to download the latest CV of the individual.
 * An inbuilt feature to send a message through the website itself.
+* The website is fully responsive on both computer and mobile.

 ## Technology and Software Used